Causality and Correlation Graph Modeling for Effective and Explainable Session-based Recommendation: Empirical Evaluations

 \subsubsection{Hyper-Parameter Setups}

-We empirically adopt the optimal hyper-parameter settings for all the methods.
+Regarding each method, we empirically adopt the optimal hyper-parameter settings according to validation sessions on each dataset.
 For the proposed CGSR, we apply one layer WGAT in \emph{Item Representation Learner}, and use Adam optimizer with the initial learning rate (Lr) $0.001$ on Diginetica and Gowalla while $0.003$ on Amazon.
-The representation size of each item $d_0$ and $d$ are $110$ on Diginetica, $60$ on Gowalla, and $170$ on Amazon.
+The representation size of each item $d_0$ and $d$ are $110$ on Diginetica, $60$ on Gowalla, and $150$ on Amazon.
 All parameters are initialized using Gaussian distribution with a mean of $0$ and a standard deviation of $0.1$.
-The L2 penalty is set to $1e-6$ on Diginetica, Gowalla and $5e-6$ on Amazon.
+The L2 penalty is set to $1e-6$ on Gowalla and $5e-6$ on Diginetica, Amazon.
 Moreover, the batch size is $20$ on Diginetica, $40$ on Gowalla, and $100$ on Amazon.
 For baselines, we adopt the optimal settings mentioned in either the original papers for these datasets or the original codes.
 The settings of baselines are shown in Table \ref{tb:baselineshyperParameter}.
 Noted that for CGSR and the best baseline, for fair comparison, we run each experiment six times, report the average as the final result in Table \ref{tb:comparativeResults}, and conduct pair-wise t-test to validate the significance of the performance difference.